 The fungus grows under the cuticle of leaves and fruit and sends up stalks on which summer spores (conidia) are borne.
-This is when the typical scab lesions can be seen and happens after about 9-17 days (depending on the prevailing temperature, Table 1).
+This is when the typical scab lesions can be seen and happens after about 9 to 17 days (depending on the prevailing temperature – (see Table 1).

-Table 1.
-Infection periods - the number of hours that leaves or fruit must remain wet at various temperatures for infection to occur, and the time after infection has begun for scab lesions to appear
+This table shows the number of hours that leaves or fruit must remain wet at various temperatures for infection to occur, and the time after infection has begun for scab lesions to appear.

 |Average temperature °C||Hours of wetting required for infection1||Days required for scab lesions to appear2|

 |7||20||more than 17|

 |16 to 16.5||9||10|